nrfconnect/sdk-nrf-bm/samples/ble_hrs/README.rst

 A timer for generating battery measurements is also started.

-The sensor measurements are simulated the following way: <<TBD add links>>
+The sensor measurements are simulated the following way:

-* Heart Rate: See Sensor Data Simulator.
+* Heart Rate
-* RR Interval: See Sensor Data Simulator.
+* RR Interval
-* Sensor Contact: The state is toggled each time the timer expires.
+* Sensor Contact
-* Battery Level: See Sensor Data Simulator.
+* Battery Level

 When notification of Heart Rate Measurement characteristic is enabled, the Heart Rate Measurement, containing the current value for all the components of the Heart Rate Measurement characteristic, is notified each time the Heart Rate measurement timer expires.
 When notification of Battery Level characteristic is enabled, the Battery Level is notified each time the Battery Level measurement timer expires.